 Message from Chris Willis - Executive Director Student Support Services

-How will the district address the impact of the extended school closure on each students’ educational progress?
+How will the district address the impact of the extended school closure last year on each students’ educational progress?

 Executive Director of Student Support Services

 Orting School District